 So, we'll prepare for an extended downtime for a week or two while we wait for the Plains to wake up again.
 The wild card in all of this is the long-range models' well-known reputation for flip-flopping.
 It wouldn't be surprising to me for a western trough to suddenly start showing up for next week in the next few days of model runs.
 For that reason, we won't completely take our eyes off of the forecast while we wait out the 'downtime'.

 You'll notice in our table below that I increased the 'no trip' probability from 2 to 5 percent.
-This is due to the fact that we've already had nearly two weeks of observing travel days over the course of the two unplanned weather expeditions.
+This is due to the fact that we've already had nearly two weeks of observing travel days over the course of the two unplanned storm observing expeditions.
 While I still have a budget for the main trip, it will definately be a little tighter.
 Therefore, I've raised the standards even higher for the quality of a severe weather setup that would result in us observing.
 In other words, the main trip will only be made in the event of a well-above-average strong system that has a high potential for tornadoes.
 However, we're coming up on the peak of tornado season in the Plains, so I don't expect that to not occur.

 Based on the current outlook, this probability table charts the chance of our trip starting on a particular date: